Group 1 Automotive Inc. research snapshot

 DimensionConclusionConfidence

-ValuationAt 11.45x TTM earnings and 8.97x TTM free cash flow, GPI looks inexpensive on an absolute basis, but earnings have been declining.
-The valuation discount reflects cyclical risk, high debt, and competitive industry dynamics.Medium
+ValuationAt about 12.2x trailing GAAP earnings, 6.8x forward adjusted earnings, 0.15x sales, and 1.19x book value, GPI looks inexpensive on an absolute basis, but earnings are falling and leverage is high.
+The discount reflects cyclical risk, debt, and a competitive industry.Medium

-AI confidenceHigh confidence for the business structure, filings, market cap, and major risk categories.
+AI confidenceHigh confidence for business structure, filings, market cap, technical levels, and balance sheet math.
 Lower confidence for near-term earnings direction and the timing of any cyclical recovery.Medium-high data confidence

 GPI AI stock forecast